torchbox-forks/wagtail-readinglevel/README.md

 ## Run the testing app

-There is a basic testing app available in the ```testapp``` directory chnage to that directory and run the following commands:
+There is a basic testing app available in the ```testapp``` directory change to that directory and run the following commands:

 ```
 ./manage.py migrate